CormacMuir/adTrackerGame/timelog.md

 # 06/01
 **20 hours** Forgot to log time spent, hence the large number of hours spent.
 Notes, plan and git commits detail what exactlty was done, single player version is complete, still needs styled but moving onto multuplayer now.

+# 17/01 - 20/01
+**15 hours** Researching socket.io material, learning how the library works and completed a tutorial.
+Have a good idea of how socket.io will be useful in my project.